nkrusch/nkrusch.github.io/posts/2022-graduate-research-day.md

 OpenMP--an existing state-of-the-art multiprocessing tool--will provide
 noticeable performance gains for resource-intensive computational tasks.
-An open-source tool, pyalp, implementing this algorithm on C programs, is currently being developed to demonstrate and measure its efficiency in practice.
+An open-source tool, pyalp, implementing this algorithm on C programs, is currently being developed to demonstrate and measure its efficiency in practice."
+---